Ghini/ghini.desktop/README.rst

 computer science.

-Within the Ghini organization, you will find 'ghini.desktop', this program, 'ghini.github.io', the sources for the ghini website, 'ghini.geoweb', a very very alpha quality thing which still did not formalize.
+Within the Ghini organization, you will find 'ghini.desktop', this program, 'ghini.github.io', the sources for the ghini website, 'ghini.web', showcased at http://gardens.ghini.me, and ghini.tour, a collection of settings for building audio guides to gardens.

 Just as Bauble's flagship was bauble.classic, Ghini's flagship is ghini.desktop.